sagemathinc/cowasm-python/packages/cpython/README.md

 Note that running `make test` at the top level of `python-wasm` does NOT run the large full cpython test suite yet, since there are numerous failures.

+## Issues

+There are of course many, as documented in the GitHub issues: [https://github.com/sagemathinc/cowasm\-python/issues](https://github.com/sagemathinc/cowasm-python/issues)